ZeroGDesign/UserMods/Mercury_One/stanciuandrei_/Hybrid_CoreXY_Mod/README.md

 ![Full Assembly](IMAGES/Full_Assembly_5Plus.png)

-This mod is compatible with the pro and the plus.
+This mod is compatible with the pro and the plus, hydra or stock bed without sacrificing any build space.
 Also with the AWD mod.

 # BOM:
 | Type | Quantity | Link |